Fulop-Krisztian/netconfigs/Cisco/IPv6/IPv6.md

 > [!IMPORTANT]
 > **Link local** addresses are generated only after the router knows that it is and IPv6 interface.
-> If you give it and IPv6 address, it already knows.
+> If you give it an IPv6 address, it already knows.
 > Otherwise *if you don't intend to give it an address, you should still give out the following command to enable link local communication*

 ```